rezaAmiri123/shop/README.md

 The backend section covers some section, for example:

-1 - cart app to work with shop cart that works with session framework
+1 - The cart app is used for work with shop cart that works with session framework

-2 - gettext to handle translation
+2 - gettext is used for handle translation

 The project is't complete and I'm working to add something to that